Book a session for your business

 You should also speak to employees if you believe the new pay cycle might affect their before-tax contribution caps, especially in year one of the change.
 Making extra contributions more often may put an employee’s before-tax contributions over the limit.

 The Australian Taxation Office (ATO) has a range of tools and guides about super.
-If and when payday super becomes law, the ATO should be your key source of information.
+The ATO should be your key source of information.

 We’ve designed a Super Training session to provide your Payroll, HR, and Finance teams with updated information on super.
 This training aims to support staff in developing a proactive approach to managing super processes.